Got vermiculite? Not sure what to do? RHI to the rescue!

 As described above, there is no reliable way to test vermiculite in an attic for contamination with asbestos, so the EPA requires that it all be treated as if it contained asbestos, and only licensed contractors are permitted to remove or disturb it.
 These companies should all show proof of “pollution liability” insurance as contractor liability insurance does NOT cover damage and health problems caused by removing or disturbing vermiculite and other asbestos containing materials.
 Racine Home Insulators, LLC is fully insured with both General Contractor Liability and Pollution Liability insurance.
 We are happy to provide Certificates of Insurance prior to starting our work.

 To Remove or NOT to Remove?

 The EPA say to “leave it alone” unless you are tearing down parts of your walls and ceilings.
 This certainly is safe advice for them to give.
 But the EPA isn’t concerned about the resale value of your home or how well you will sleep at night knowing it is there.
 They also aren’t in the business of making homes more energy efficient.
 Racine Home Insulators, LLC knows that there is no way to really make a home energy efficient unless we disturb a whole lot of an attic’s existing insulation, even vermiculite.
 We have to disturb it in order to seal all of the penetrations in your attic floor.
 We do this to stop the air in your attic from mixing with the air you breathe below.
 If “air sealing” is new to you, read our article titled how and why we air seal an attic.
 Note: Disturbing large amounts of vermiculite requires all workers and the company to be Asbestos Abatement certified.

 Use common sense, do you really want someone using a hose and blowing insulation all over the vermiculite?
-This certainly causes the vermiculite and asbestos fibers to become air born.
+This certainly causes the vermiculite and asbestos fibers to become airborne.
 In fact, blowing over vermiculite with cellulose or fiberglass is the last thing you should do because now it will cost even more to have the vermiculite removed at a later time.

 Why we recommend you remove the vermiculite from your attic